Jesus understood

 How to Tell the Truth

-On this Sunday in November 2024, my oldest daughter took her pet snake of 5+ years, Moses, and gave him away to someone in the Stoneham area.
+On this Sunday in November 2024, my oldest daughter took her pet snake of 5+ years, Moses, and gave her away to someone in the Stoneham area.
 It's been a bittersweet day, not only for her, but for all of us.
-We're going to miss smooth, calm, regal Moses.
+We're going to miss chill, regal, and beautiful Moses.

-Due to her increasing studies, work, and all-around life, my daughter didn't think she could care for him / her (it's hard to know what biological sex a snake is until they mate, so we named Moses after the Moses of Exodus and the burning bush in the Bible and "Moses," the name Harriet Tubman was known by in rescue of hundreds of slaves).
+Due to my daughter's increasing studies, work, and all-around life, she didn't think she could care for her (we named Moses after Harriet Tubman's nickname).
 But in God's kindness, the person she gave Moses to is named "Joy," and by all accounts, Joy is overjoyed to have Moses now be in her home.

 Now, I know many reading this aren't fans of snakes, but Jesus actually spoke well of snakes in the Gospel of St. Matthew.
 In fact, He actually invites all of His followers to be like snakes.